Prerequisites#

 Install Docker Compose#

-Verify if Docker Compose is already installed:
+Check if Docker Compose is already installed and meets the minimum version:

 docker compose version